Trust-Based Relational Intervention (TBRI) - Caregiver Training

 - Status — Participants were adopted children with histories of early maltreatment and neglect and their parents.

 Location/Institution: Texas Christian University

-The current study evaluated the effectiveness of Trust-Based Relational Intervention (TBRI) – Caregiver Training in reducing behavioral problems and trauma symptoms in at-risk adopted children.
-Participants were randomly assigned to either TBRI Caregiver Training or a control group.
-Reported here are results for the 48 participants in the TBRI Caregiver Training group and 48 participants in a matched sample control group who had complete data through the final round of data collection.
+The purpose of this study was to evaluate the effectiveness of Trust-Based Relational Intervention (TBRI) – In Person Training [now called Trust-Based Relational Intervention (TBRI) – Caregiver Training] in reducing behavioral problems and trauma symptoms in at-risk adopted children.
+Participants were randomly assigned to either TBRI or a control group.
+Reported here are results for the 48 participants in the TBRI group and 48 participants in a matched sample control group who had complete data through the final round of data collection.
 Measures utilized include the Strengths and Difficulties Questionnaire (SDQ) and Trauma Symptoms Checklist for Young Children (TSCYC).
-Results indicated that children of parents in the TBRI Caregiver Training group demonstrated significant decreases in behavioral problems and trauma symptoms after intervention.
-Scores for children in the control group did not change.
+Results indicated that children of parents in the TBRI group (n=48) demonstrated significant decreases in behavioral problems on the SDQ and significant decreases in trauma symptoms on the TSCYC after intervention.
+Scores for children in a matched-sample control group did not change.
 Limitations include lack of full randomization, use of small sample size, reliance on self-reported measures, and lack of follow-up.

 Date Program Originally Loaded onto CEBC: June 2016